 This is a tenor trombone that has a Bb tuning.
 Its body is made of brass and the outer pipe is chrome plated in alpacca.
 Its caliber is 12.2 mm and the canopy is 20.5 cm.
 It has a clear lacquer finish partly silver and mostly gold.
 However, it does have some drawbacks.
 Some users have reported that the mouthpiece is uncomfortable.
 In addition, the tuning pump tends to give problems fitting into the tubing.
 Find the best prices at Thomann.

 We like this one because it's ideal for children to learn.
 It's made of ABS plastic and the rod is made of fiberglass.
 Its bore is small, with 12.7 mm, so it produces a loud and powerful sound.
 In addition, it only weighs 800 grams and comes with a mouthpiece and trombone case for carrying.
 It's true that it's not an instrument for professionals or even for transition.
 But due to its light weight, together with its construction and affordable price, we can say that it's one of the best options for children from the age of seven.
 To find the best prices at Thomann follow this link.

 Thomann Classic TB525 L Trombone

 The makers of Thomann have created a tenor trombone in Bb and which has a medium-large bore size of 13.34 mm in diameter.
 That is why it offers a powerful sound, while the yellow brass bell is 20.3 cm in diameter.
 We also really like that the exterior of the pipes is made of nickel silver and chrome.
 This makes it smoother to slide and provides excellent ergonomics.
 Finally, it includes a good mouthpiece, Reka Super Slide lubricant and a lightweight case with backpack straps.
-Find the best price at Thomann.
+Find the best prices at Thomann.